-We knew what to look out for second and third time and I noticed wind, sick and a red bum appear at around 10 days old, so i immediately cut dairy and soy and both boys were content again within a few days.
-I then tried dairy to see the discomfort return, and I didn’t ask for help as I was confident that is what it was.
+We knew what to look out for second and third time.
+I noticed wind, sick and a red bum appear at around 10 days old, so I immediately cut dairy and soy.
+Both boys were content again within a few days.
+I then tried dairy to see the discomfort return.
+I didn’t ask for help as I was confident that is what it was.

 The weeks and months after having a baby are such a vulnerable time for new mums, and allergies can make this especially challenging.
 How did your children’s allergies affect this period for you, and what would you say to help other mums in the same position?

 It was incredibly hard and I really struggled with it.
 I felt like I had no idea what I was doing and it was so hard to work out what to eat in the face of often conflicting / poor advice from healthcare professionals.
 Appointment after appointment, judgement and unsolicited opinions and advice… and suddenly having to start scrutinising allergy menus and ingredients.

 Lucy’s allergies and eczema in particular really impacted her sleep.
 We were totally exhausted and the whole thing seemed overwhelming.
 My biggest piece of advice to other parents would be to trust your instincts if you think something’s off.
 Its not an easy journey to navigate but it’s so worth the effort when you see things turn around for your child.

 Often it’s the little things we learn day to day as parents that are most helpful for others who are new to living with allergies.
 Can you share 5 things you have learned which might help to make life easier for other parents?